Sunday, December 30, 2007

 I searched further and found the Perl language reference.
 And the Perl syntax page describes semantics, not syntax at all.
 On that page, there are numerous occasions that explain a rule, explain how there are exceptions to the rule, and then warning you to "don't do that"!
 It points out other things you "probably shouldn't rely upon".

 ...But that's just it isn't it.
 Perl is illogical.
 But it is intuitive.
-If programming languages had a sex, Perl would be female.

 Its intuitive semantics can be seen in conditionals.
 The following is from the Perl syntax page.